 I understand the perceived fear about health behavior change can be in the subconscious and below our level of awareness, yet our perception can be developed to understand how it is affected by other feelings, thoughts, and most importantly our attitude.

 There is abundant research on the ability of our attitude to make up for all kinds of shortcoming in biological skills so it is important to include that in the understanding in the working of immunity to change.

-There is tremendous benefit to learning about the role of resistance and opposition to change in health, but I do not believe that people are predisposed to view change with opposition.
+There is tremendous benefit to learning about the role of resistance and opposition to change in health, but I do not believe that people are predisposed to view health behavior change with opposition.

-Transformation is not a negative or a positive that should be perceived as a threat to personal freedom and sense of self, it is simply a change process.
+Transformation is not a negative or a positive that should be perceived as a threat to personal freedom or as a harm to our sense of self, it is simply a change process.